Lanny Wadkins: Honors

-Personal
+Personal life

 Lanny is married to Penelope Wadkins and they have three children: Jessica, Travis, and Tucker.
 Travis played on the Wake Forest University golf team 2006–2010.
 Tucker played on the University of Arizona golf team from 2011–2015.
 In 2011, Travis played on the eGolf Tour and made it to the final stage of the PGA Tour's Qualifying School but failed to earn a card.

 A nephew, Ron Whittaker, is a professional golfer on the second-tier Web.com Tour with 77 PGA Tour starts.